Jeff Greene: Career

-In Manhattan, Greene oversaw the construction of 100 Vandam, a 25-story luxury tower situated in the west Soho area.
+In Manhattan, Greene oversaw the construction of 100 Vandam, a 25-story tower in west Soho.
 The project involved the restoration of the building's original six stories, which were built in 1877 and functioned as New York City's first power plant.
-Greene's team then added 19 new floors above the restored historic structure, showcasing their commitment to preservation.

-In mid-2006, Greene, worried about the possible collapse of the real estate market, spoke with John Paulson, a fellow investor who discussed with Greene his investing strategy.
+In mid-2006, Greene, worried about the possible collapse of the real estate market, spoke with John Paulson.
 They agreed that the real estate market was unstable and a bubble might be forming in housing.
-After the meeting, Greene engaged in a similar investing strategy to that of Paulson, which involved a series of unconventional investments trading credit default swaps.
+After the meeting, the two engaged a series of unconventional investments trading credit default swaps.
 The return on Greene's investments ultimately saved his business, and put him on Forbes 400 list.